clamsproject/mmif/specifications/notes/vocabulary-redesign.md

 What I do not like about this is that every single token needs to define what document it is anchored to.
 This does however seem to be a necessary result from having more than one text document.
 The only other option I see is to embed views inside the text document, but that brings its own complexities.

 > Note we introcuded *document*  as a non-metadata property for when we refer to multiple text documents from a view.
 We could avoid this if we require that a view has to be on one document.
-That may be nice, but we would then have to live with tools like Tessearct creating many many views.
+That may be nice, but we would then have to live with tools like Tesseract creating many many views.
 >
 > We are now mixing LAPPS and CLAMS types and therefore we get into trouble with the context file set up that we currently have which was to have a LAPPS or CLAMS context with each view.
 Should think through whether it is possible to keep the two vocabularies separate.
 >